 Best for Backpacking: Outdoor Tech Buckshot Pro Ultra

 Most backpackers head into the wild to get away from the city's sounds, and often don’t want to disturb the natural world by blasting their personal soundtrack.
 But there’s no denying that your campsite atmosphere can be greatly enhanced by the right album.
 "Hikers and campers should look for speakers that don't weigh too much and come with longer battery life," advises Toby Gohn, a part-time DJ, and avid backpacker.
 That’s why the Buckshot Pro Ultra is ideal for backpacking.
 It’s lightweight and provides sound robust enough to fill the void, but not so loud that you'll disturb neighboring campsites.
 A full charge gives you ten hours of music streaming.

 The Buckshot Pro Ultra also comes with a few other backpacker-friendly features, including a 100-lumen flashlight with four light modes (high and low beams, lantern, and SOS strobe) as well as a USB power out port so you can charge your phone, GoPro, or other small electronics.
 The Bluetooth connectivity is reliable, and the device carries an IP6 rating to fend off water, dust, and dirt.

 Best for Tailgating: LG Xboom Go PK5

-At full charge the speaker can run for 18 hours—longer than most tailgating parties—and it can be paired with another Xboom Go PK5 to play sound from two speakers.
-It’s also water-resistant and fairly rugged, which come in handy when hosting outdoor events.
+At full charge, the speaker can run for 18 hours—longer than most tailgating parties—and it can be paired with another Xboom Go PK5 to play sound from two speakers.
+It’s also water-resistant and fairly rugged, which comes in handy when hosting outdoor events.
 An array of controls at the top make it easy to pair, adjust volume, pause/play, and forward tracks wirelessly.